|Contract Client:||Graham Gash|

 agrees to develop a software system satisfying all the requirements mentioned

 below under the heading "Primary Requirements" for Graham Gash, hereafter

 referred to as the client.
 A user manual and online documentation will

 also be provided along with the software.

 The contractor also agrees that the project shall be delivered to the client no later than 4th May 1999.
 If the project is completed earlier than the date agreed to, some of the requirements mentioned under the heading "Secondary Requirements" will also be addressed.

 The client agrees to aid the contractor in the design phase of the project, especially in designing the language used to describe primitive operations.
-He also agrees to provide the contractor with FLTK and a set of sample primitive operations that would be required for the final demonstration.
+He also agrees to provide the contractor with installations of FLTK on Unix as well as on Windows and a set of sample primitive operations on both these platforms that would be required for the final demonstration.

 There is a slight risk which is that the user interface might get delayed because none of the contractors has much experience with FLTK or with dataflow computation.
 We already have three project members getting familiar with these areas.